What you’ll learn to do: describe topic selection activities

 While the prompt does not specifically use the term “problem,” it is clear that students are meant to focus on human rights “issues” or “violations” rather than successes in the area of human rights.
 In other words, these students have been sent out to look for trouble related to human rights.

 Other writing assignments will not even hint at problems.
+You may just see a list of questions.
 For example:

 Food plays a significant role in Edith Wharton’s Age of Innocence.
 For this paper you should construct a persuasive argument in which you consider how the depictions of food and the rituals surrounding it reflect and promote the larger themes of the novel.
 Consider the following questions: Who is depicted eating and why?
 What do they eat and how?
 What is Wharton doing with acts of eating in her text?
 How does she use depictions of food to create narrative effects?
 What are these effects?
 What narrative effects does she use depictions of food to create?